LCC-CIT/CS123-CourseMaterials/CS123_Syllabus.md

 ## Learning Outcomes

-Upon successful completion of this course, the student will be able to:
+Upon successful completion of this course, students will be able to:

-1. Explain what AI is
+1. Explain what AI is.
-2. Discuss the potential dangers and benefits of AI to society
+2. Discuss the potential dangers and benefits of AI to society.
-3. Describe how neural networks are used in deep machine learning
+3. Describe how neural networks are used in deep machine learning.
-4. Decide what uses of AI are appropriate in education and work settings
+4. Decide what uses of AI are appropriate in education and work settings.
-5. Use prompt engineering to get more effective results from generative AI
+5. Use prompt engineering to get more effective results from generative AI.
 6. Create a custom chatbot.